WebAhead5/Advanced-JavaScript/README.md

 The scope of a variable or a function is the part of the code in which it is available.

-An example of these "so-colled" scopes that some of us surely faced at some point:
+An example of a bug some of you surely faced at some point cased of these so-called "scopes":
 ```javascript
     function someFunction() {
         let someString = "Hello World!"; // local scope variable (bear with me)